Gen Digital Inc. (GEN) Analysis & Opinions from Experts

-Gen Digital Inc. (NASDAQ: GEN) is -14.40% lower on its value in year-to-date trading and has touched a low of $20.12 and a high of $30.92 in the current 52-week trading range.
+Gen Digital Inc. (NASDAQ: GEN) is -11.28% lower on its value in year-to-date trading and has touched a low of $20.12 and a high of $30.92 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GEN stock was last observed hovering at around $22.70 in the last trading session, with the day’s loss setting it -0.46%.
+The GEN stock was last observed hovering at around $22.62 in the last trading session, with the day’s gains setting it 0.43% off its average median price target of $25.50 for the next 12 months.
+It is also 20.52% off the consensus price target high of $29.00 offered by 7 analysts, but current levels are 7.06% higher than the price target low of $24.80 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal